cianleypoldt/zenoa-engine/README.md

 ### The engine supports:

 - Convex polygon and circle bodies
-- Performant impulse-based collision resolution
+- Impulse-based collision and friction resolution
 - Visual debugging through _SFML_

 > As of now ([Zenoa v1](https://github.com/cianleypoldt/RigidBody-Engine/releases/tag/latest)), collision callbacks are not supported.